AranScope/gityll/README.md

 ## Issues
 The current version is mostly hacked together, you can see of the proposed changes in the issues section, or, at the gityll generated page. <a href="http://gityll.club">gityll issues</a>.

+## Attribution
+<a href="http://subtlepatterns.com/">Subtle Patterns</a> - Awesome minimalist backgrounds for websites.
+<a href="http://bettermotherfuckingwebsite.com/">BetterMotherFuckingWebsite</a> - Basis of the alt theme.
+<a href="http://pixyll.com/">Pixyll</a> - Heavily inspired alt theme.